European Masters (snooker)

-The European Masters is a professional ranking snooker tournament that has been staged periodically since 1989 as the European Open.
-Between 2005 and 2008 it was known as the Malta Cup and was the sole ranking tournament in Europe outside the British Isles, before being discontinued.
-In 2016, the event was resurrected and rebranded the European Masters.
+The European Masters (officially the BetVictor European Masters) was a professional ranking snooker tournament that has been staged periodically since 1989 as the European Open.
+Between 2005 and 2008 it was known as the Malta Cup and was the sole ranking tournament in Europe outside the British Isles before being discontinued.
+The event was resurrected in its latest form from 2016 to 2023, when it was being discontinued again along with the wider European Series.

 History

 Before the 1988/89 season, there were no ranking events outside the United Kingdom.
 There were, however, many successful invitation events, so the World Professional Billiards and Snooker Association decided to extend the tour with some overseas events.
 The first two were held in Canada and mainland Europe.
 The first European event was the European Open in 1988 in Deauville, France, with the sponsorship of ICI.
 The event then was held at the Palais des Sports in Lyon, France, for 1992 and at the Imax Centre in Rotterdam, Netherlands with the sponsorship of Tulip Computers.

 The event was then moved to Belgium.
 It was held in Tongeren in 1992 and Antwerp between 1993 and 1994 with sponsorship from Humo.
 The event was moved to the first half of the season in 1993/1994, thus there were two events in 1993, in February and December.
 The event was moved back to its original place in the calendar in 1995/1996 and took place in Valletta, Malta between 1996 and 1997.
-The event was not held in the next four seasons.
+The event was held in Tallaght, Ireland in 1998 as the Irish Open.
 In the 1999/2000 season the Malta Grand Prix was the only continental European ranking event and in 2000/2001 there were none for the first time in 13 seasons.

 The European Open was revived in 2001/2002 and was held in Valletta, Malta.
 In 2003 the event was held in England for the first time (Torquay).
 The following year it returned to Malta, this time held in Portomaso.
 The following season event was renamed the Malta Cup.
 The 2006 event was the first ranking tournament, where no English player reached the quarter-finals.
 It became an invitation event in 2007/2008, but it was discontinued afterwards.